aetperf/FastTransfer-Documentation/index.md

     * `n < 0` negative values will be used to adapt the degree of parallelism to the number of available CPUs. eg : -2 will use half the cpus on the machine where FastTransfer is launched

+    Nota : whatever the degree, if the method is `None`, the extraction will remain serial

-    Default Value: `1`.
+    Default Value: `-2`.

   - `Q`, `--datadrivenquery`
-    Override query to be used to get the values for the DataDriven method.
+    Override query to be used to get the values list for the `DataDriven` method.
 You can avoid select distinct of the distributeKeyColumn on large table, if you have de reference table that contains all the values.

   - `-L`, `--loadmode <mode>`
     Load mode of the data into the target.